-Family Impact Network (FIN) is a new public-private partnership in Eastern Washington supporting the efforts to transition vulnerable children and families from crisis to resilience.
+Family Impact Network (FIN) is a new public-private partnership in Eastern Washington supporting restorative and empowering efforts to transition under-resourced children and families from crisis to healing.

 With a focus on outcomes, FIN is partnering with the Children’s Administration and providers to serve as the Network Administrator in eight counties in Eastern Washington, providing resources and services to vulnerable children and families to address safety, prevention, permanency and stability, and overall well-being.

 Together, we seek to create a system that: